-The PLC opened in 2015 at the Vancouver Provincial Court at Robson Square (800 Hornby Street) to accept child protection cases from Vancouver and Burnaby.
+The first PLC location opened in 2015 at the Vancouver Provincial Court at Robson Square (800 Hornby Street) to accept child protection cases from Vancouver and Burnaby.
 A second location is now open in Surrey at Newton Town Centre (7337 137th Street) to accept child protection cases from Surrey, White Rock, Delta (for cases handled by Métis Family Services), and parts of Langley.

 - legal advice and representation, where appropriate, through collaborative processes such as mediation and family case planning conferences,